pettepiero/dl-nlp-exam/manim-stuff/enns/speechnotes.md

 So, conventional NNs are specified by their parameters $\theta$ and their parametrized function class $f_\theta$.
 In a typical multiclass classification problem we have to convert the output to a probability over the classes via softmax, and we can compute the joint prediction by taking the product of the single predictions.
 In this way we're assuming the independence of the single points and we cannot distinguish ambiguity from insufficiency of data.

 ENNs, on the other hand, are specified by a reference distribution $P_Z$ and an epistemic index $z \sim P_Z$.
 The reference distribution is usually a multidimensional gaussian over a vector space or a uniform distribution over a finite set.
+The epistemic index $z$ can be seen as a latent variable that the nn can use to model its own uncertainty.
 It is the index $z$ that is used to express epistemic uncertainty.
 In particular, **variation of the network output with z indicates uncertainty that might be resolved by future data.**
 So in ENNs, when you make predictions, you use the same epistemic index $z$ across multiple predictions, therefore the joint is not equal to the product of the marginals anymore.

 The idea comes from another paper from Osband, called *Randomized Prior Functions for Deep Reinforcement Learning*.
 Each plot is a particle of an ensemble of size 4.
 In each plot we show the effect of training a NN on the same datapoints (dots).
 The light yellow lines are the different prior functions for each particle.
 Then we add a trainable network (dashed lines) so that the resulting prediction (the sum) in blue, goes through all the points.
 The first plot would be $z_1$, the secondo $z_2$ and so on. **The different particles all agree on the training data, but they generalize differently depending on the effect of the learnt network and the prior.**

 The idea is that if we change $z$, we can have different predictions and therefore we are uncertain.

+> How is the prior initialized?
+Not much info about that, but "such that the initial variation in $z$ reflects your uncertainty.
+After training, the resulting variation in $z$ is meant to be something like a posterior.
+> The design, initialization and scaling of the prior network $\sigma^P$ allows an algorithm designer to encode prior beliefs, and is essential for good performance.
+Typical choices might include $\sigma^P$ sampled from the same architecture as $\sigma^L$ but with different parameters.

 **Isn't this just training an ensemble?
 What is the benefit?**